eegsynth/eegsynth/patches/gothenburg/README.md

 # Gothenburg patch

-This directory contains the patches for the February 2019 performance at the folkTheatern in Gothenburg.
+This directory contains the patches for the February 2019 performance at the Folkteatern in Gothenburg.

 The EEG goes into the spectral module and then into the `historycontrol` module to construct a well-behaved and slowly changing control signal.
 Using the `outputcvgate` module, that control signal is converted into a voltage that goes into the analog synthesizer.